How AI is Changing Home Insurance: Drone Inspections, Satellite Imagery & Your Rates

 If you receive a non-renewal or rate increase based on an AI assessment you believe is inaccurate:

-1. Request the specific findings and images used in writing
+1. Request the specific findings and images used, in writing (many states now require insurers to provide these)

 2. Hire a licensed roofing contractor or property inspector to conduct an independent assessment